DataDog/integrations-extras/contrastsecurity/README.md

 ## Overview

-The Datadog-Constrant integration allows you to get your Contrast logs into Datadog.
+The Datadog-Constant integration allows you to get your Contrast logs into Datadog.

 ## Setup